-The causes of malaria are dirty water and garbage that becomes the nests for mosquitoes.
+The causes of malaria are dirty water and garbage that become the nests for mosquitoes.
 More important, even with vaccination, is to use nets, especially covering children’s and elders’ beds, as the disease affects them the most.

 Travelers to Chad should follow standard hygiene recommendations in terms of water and food safety.
 These should protect them against hepatitis E, as the risk of person to person transmission is very low.
 In order to control these epidemics and reduce morbidity and mortality rates associated with cholera, malaria, yellow fever, measles and meningitis outbreaks, UNICEF in collaboration with Chad’s government plans to launch mass vaccination of the entire population and returnees of all ages to prevent further spread of epidemic diseases in Chad.